 Do you ever just want to do stuff that’s silly or fun?

 Of course we do!
 Comedy is full of the element of surprise.
 When it works in a small intimate theater, there is nothing else like it!
-Come see how our Improv troupe does it.
-They perform every spring.
+We often do an Improv show at the end of the year!
+Come see us!

 Do you ever do musicals?

 We want to.
 We have done them recently, we’ve learned from what we’ve done, and want to do the next ones better.
 But we don't want to do them with a recorded music track -- we want live student musicians.
 As our music and band program grows, we will revisit musicals in the future!